OSM-Notes/OSM-Notes-Ingestion/docs/Process_API.md

 # If using cron: wait for next scheduled execution
 # Manual execution should only be used for testing/debugging.
 ```

+**Note:** Network errors are handled automatically and do not require manual intervention.
+Only data corruption or logic errors require manual recovery.

 #### Common Error Scenarios